 Here is a quick and easy weeknight pasta with baby spinach, leeks and fresh garden tomatoes, all tossed in a delicious creamy goat cheese sauce.
 This is the ultimate comfort food that is packed with good for you veggies and warm feel-good pasta.
 I love spinach and have started to really like leeks a lot too.
-I grew up with Mom making spinach often, and it’s to the point now that I miss it if I haven’t had any it in a few days.
+I grew up with Mom making spinach often, and it’s to the point now that I miss it if I haven’t had any it in a while.
 Any opportunity to use spinach I am all for it – in rice, quinoa, daal, curry, salads, and of course pasta!
 I especially love spinach in pasta, it wilts into the warm pasta so delicately and always tastes great.
-In this pasta I used a good amount of spinach to give us a healthy dose of greens in a great tasting pasta.
-Try this gourmet tasting easy to make pasta with spinach, leeks and creamy cheese sauce for a stay-at-home Thursday night dinner or a Friday night dinner or on any night really.
+In this pasta I used a good amount of spinach to give us a healthy dose of greens.
+Try this easy to make pasta with spinach, leeks and creamy goat cheese sauce for a stay-at-home Thursday night dinner or a Friday night dinner or on any night really.

 Creamy Goat Cheese Fettuccini with Spinach and Leeks

 - 2-3 leeks white and light green parts finely cut